nhtrieuvy/nhtrieuvy/README.md

 # Hi, I'm Trieu Vy 👋
 Welcome to my GitHub profile!

-📚 I am a 3rd year student majoring in information technology.
+📚 I am a final-year student majoring in information technology.

 👨‍💻 Currently studying AI in parallel with web and app development.